hpfem/hermes/doc/src/hermes3d/tutorial.rst

 Tutorial
 ========

-Welcome to the hermes3d tutorial.
-It is intended to help you master hermes3d library.
+Welcome to the Hermes3D tutorial.

 .. toctree::
    :maxdepth: 2